This article originally appeared in Nexus Media News.

 He referenced a study by the sociologist Eric Klinenberg on the 1995 Chicago heat wave that killed 739 people over five days; Klinenberg found that social isolation contributed to the death toll.

-Sign up for the Reasons to be Cheerful newsletter.“For [CREW], it makes sense to help build social infrastructure in a community [to] increase the likelihood of people surviving during these extreme weather events,” Walker said.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“For [CREW], it makes sense to help build social infrastructure in a community [to] increase the likelihood of people surviving during these extreme weather events,” Walker said.
 During a heatwave, that social infrastructure might look like neighbors calling and checking in on the most vulnerable in their communities — often the elderly or disabled — and asking if they need a ride to a cooling center, he said.

 To that end, CREW hosts community workshops on topics like preparing for extreme heat, where volunteers hand out cooling kits with water and cooling patches.
 But most importantly, it’s a way to bring people together, Vernon said.